Fact-checked

 Contraindications to vaccination against measles, rubella and mumps are as follows:

-• immunodeficiency states (primary and consequent immunosuppression), leukemias, lymphomas, other malignant diseases, accompanied by a decrease in cellular immunity;
+• immunodeficiency states (primary and as a consequence of immunosuppression), leukemia, lymphomas, other malignant diseases accompanied by a decrease in cellular immunity;

 • severe forms of allergic reactions to aminoglycosides, egg white;

-• for mumps vaccine - anaphylactic reaction to measles vaccine and vice versa (general substrate of cultivation);
+• for mumps vaccine - anaphylactic reaction to measles vaccine and vice versa (common culture substrate);

-• pregnancy (in view of the theoretical risk to the fetus).
+• pregnancy (due to the theoretical risk to the fetus).

-Vaccinations are carried out at the end of an acute illness or exacerbation of a chronic one.
-Vaccinated women should be warned about the need to avoid pregnancy within 3 months. (in case of Rudivax application - 2 months); the occurrence of pregnancy in this period, however, does not require its interruption.
+Vaccinations are administered after the acute illness or exacerbation of a chronic illness.
+Women being vaccinated should be warned of the need to avoid pregnancy for 3 months (in the case of Rudivax - 2 months); pregnancy during this period, however, does not require termination.
 Breastfeeding is not a contraindication to vaccination.

 Vaccination of children against measles, rubella and mumps with chronic pathology